BrianHicks/property-testing-presentation/presentation.md

 ---

-## When you can use a model to verify behavior.
+## When the system under test does a complex thing, but the user sees a simple thing.

 ---

-## When the system under test does a complex thing, but the user sees a simple thing.
+## When you can use an "oracle" to verify behavior.

 ---